bowang-lab/BioReason/README.md

 This is the repository that contains source code for the [Papers](https://tonyhx2021.github.io/papers).

+# About

+This website is built using Handlebars templating engine.
+You can quickly generate an academic paper website by modifying the data in `data.js`.

 Special thanks to [Nerfies website](https://nerfies.github.io) for design inspiration.

 # Website License